EskelinenAntti/cdir/README.md

 ## Contribution

-Although there is yet no formal quideline for contribution, it is warmly welcomed!
+Although there are no formal quidelines for contribution yet, it is warmly welcomed!
 If you are interested in contributing to the project, please make a new issue before writing any code where you describe at least the following:

 - What kind of change are you planning to do?
 - Why is it needed and how does it improve the project?